 In order to assist participating underwriters (as defined in SEC Rule 15c2-12 (the "Rule")) to comply with the requirements of paragraph (b)(5) of the Rule, the County will execute a Continuing Disclosure Agreement (the "Disclosure Agreement") prior to or simultaneously with the issuance of the Bonds.
-In the Disclosure Agreement, the County will covenant for the benefit of the Beneficial Owners from time to time of the Bonds to provide certain financial information and operating data relating to the County (the "Annual Report") by not later than March 31 of each year, commencing March 31, 2021, and to provide notices of the occurrence of certain listed events.
+In the Disclosure Agreement, the County will covenant for the benefit of the Beneficial Owners from time to time of the Bonds to provide certain financial information and operating data relating to the County (the "Annual Report") by not later than March 31 of each year, commencing March 31, 2022, and to provide notices of the occurrence of certain listed events.
 Potential investors should note that certain of the listed events have been included for purposes of compliance with the Rule but are not relevant to the Bonds.
 The form of the Disclosure Agreement is set forth in Appendix C.

 The County has failed to comply with some of its obligations under its prior continuing disclosure undertakings within the last five years.
-In particular, the County's financial statements and supplemental annual financial information reports for the fiscal years ended June 30, 2014 and June 30, 2015 were not filed with EMMA by the respective dates on which they were due under the County's continuing disclosure undertakings and the related failure to file notices were filed late.
+In particular, the County's financial statements and supplemental annual financial information reports for the fiscal year ended June 30, 2015 were not filed with EMMA by the date on which they were due under the County's continuing disclosure undertakings and the related failure to file notice was filed late.
+In addition, the County incurred two financial obligations in 2020, but failed to file notice thereof within ten business days of such event and also failed to file notice in a timely manner of such failure to file.
 The County has made supplemental filings with EMMA to address these failures.
 The County is committed to complying with its continuing disclosure obligations and has assigned responsibility for future compliance with the office of the Chief Financial Officer.
+Except as described in this paragraph (to the extent the foregoing constitutes a material failure), in the previous five years, the County has not failed to comply in any material respect with any prior continuing disclosure undertaking made pursuant to Rule 15c2-12.